A Very Good Inbox Day

 Designing a single surface pattern is fun.
 Designing a large, cohesive collection is where things get real.
 It’s about restraint, rhythm, supporting players, and resisting the urge to throw every good idea into one print “just in case.”

-This invitation pushed me to think like a brand partner, curating collections that feel intentional, flexible, and ready to live on fabric, wallpaper, and beyond.
+I’d already been creating collections for my designs on Spoonflower, but this invitation pushed me to think like a brand partner.
+They provided some guidelines to help artists in curating collections that feel intentional, flexible, and ready to live on fabric, wallpaper, and beyond.

 Boho Spice Route Zigzags